elastio/assessment/README.md

  - `AWS Access Key ID`
  - `AWS Secret Access Key`.
  - The IAM role name that you can assume in order to access each of the accounts in your organization.
  - List of accounts you would like to analyze.
-To get the list of accounts run command `aws organizations list-accounts --output text --query 'Accounts[*].Id'`.
+To get the list of accounts run command `aws organizations list-accounts --output json --query 'Accounts[*].Id'`.
 Alternately you could leave accounts list empty, in this case script will query accounts from AWS.
 Please note, you should have `organizations:ListAccounts` permission to be able to query list of accounts.

 Config file will look similar to:
 ```